airalab/robonomics-smarthome/vacuum_connect.md

 ## Connect to Home Assistant

 You need your vacuum to be connected to Mi Home app.
-If you haven't done this yet press `+` button on the top right corner, find your vacuum (it must be in connecting mode with long press to power button) and follow instructions in the app.
-For more details look at user manual of your vacuum.
+If you haven't done this yet press `+` button on the top right corner, find your vacuum (it must be in connecting mode via a long press of the power button) and follow instructions in the app.
+For more details look at the user manual of your vacuum.

 Open Home Assistant web page with this address:
 ```